 The Group applies hedge accounting for its derivative instrument as the criteria are met under section 12 FRS 102.
-A hedging gain of £117k arose during the year (2017: £1,278k gain) and was recognised in the Statement of Other Comprehensive Income, reflecting the change in fair value of this RPI swap.
+There was a gain of £1,459k during the year (2019: £1,062k loss) and was recognised in the Statement of Other Comprehensive Income, reflecting the change in fair value of this RPI swap.